 Pilot Exits In Flight

-- If the pilot voluntarily exits while airborne, autopilot engages automatically to hold position
+- If the control-holding pilot voluntarily exits while airborne, Autohover engages automatically to hold position

-- If the pilot is killed in their seat, the helicopter continues on its last heading with no autopilot snap — it will fly freely until it crashes or someone takes control
+- If the pilot is killed in their seat, the helicopter continues on its last heading with no Autohover snap — it will fly freely until it crashes or someone takes control